Continuous-variable quantum communication: Continuous-variable quantum key distribution

-\paragraph{Finite-size security of Gaussian CV-QKD protocols via Gaussian extremality.} The extension of Gaussian CV-QKD security analysis to the finite-size regime was performed in~\cite{Leverrier2010} following the formalism developed in~\cite{Renner2006} and applied to DV protocols in~\cite{Scarani2008}, by taking into account the finite-size effects in the parameter estimation.
-This included the reduction of the key rate due to use of the fraction $m$ of the overall data set $N=m+n$ for parameter estimation, redefinition of the Holevo bound as $\chi_{\epsilon_PE}(E:y)$, being the maximum channel capacity between the reference side of the post-processing $y$ and the eavesdropper's system $E$, compatible with the measurement statistics, except with a given probability of failure $\epsilon_\text{PE}$, and introduction of the correction term $\Delta(n)$, related to security of privacy amplification and dominated by the speed of convergence of the smooth min-entropy of an i.i.d. state toward the von Neumann entropy.
+\paragraph{Finite-size security of Gaussian CV-QKD protocols via Gaussian extremality.} An extension of Gaussian CV-QKD security analysis to the finite-size regime was performed by~\cite{Leverrier2010} following the formalism developed by~\cite{Renner2006} and applied to DV protocols by~\cite{Scarani2008}, by taking into account the finite-size effects in the parameter estimation.
+This included a reduction of the key rate due to a use of the fraction $m$ of the overall dataset $N=m+n$ for parameter estimation, redefinition of the Holevo bound as $\chi_{\epsilon_PE}(E:y)$, which is the maximum channel capacity between the reference side of the postprocessing $y$ and the eavesdropper's system $E$ that is compatible with the measurement statistics, except with a given probability of failure $\epsilon_\text{PE}$, and the introduction of the correction term $\Delta(n)$ related to the security of the privacy amplification and dominated by the speed of convergence of the smooth min-entropy of an i.i.d. state toward the von Neumann entropy.
 The resulting modified Devetak-Winter bound then reads

-where the post-processing (error correction) efficiency $\beta$, which prevents the trusted parties possessing the data $x,y$ from reaching the Shannon mutual information $I(x:y)$, as we discuss in Sec. \ref{Sec:Post_Processing}, is taken into account.
-Evaluation of the modified Holevo bound $\chi_{\epsilon_\text{PE}}$ is then based on the derivation of the equivalent two-mode entangled state, similarly to the asymptotic case, but expressed through the minimum value of transmittance and maximum value of channel noise, compatible with the sampled data except with a pre-defined probability $\epsilon_\text{PE}/2$.
-The correction $\Delta(n)$ on the other hand can be for the binary encoded data well approximated by $7\sqrt{\log{(2/\bar{\epsilon})/n}}$, where $\bar{\epsilon}$ is a pre-defined smoothing parameter and is largely governed by the data size $n$.
+where the postprocessing (error-correction) efficiency $\beta$, which prevents the trusted parties that possess the data $x$ and $y$ from reaching the Shannon mutual information $I(x:y)$, as we discuss in Sec. \ref{Sec:Post_Processing}, is taken into account.
+Evaluation of the modified Holevo bound $\chi_{\epsilon_\text{PE}}$ is then based on the derivation of the equivalent two-mode entangled state, which is similar to the asymptotic case but expressed through the minimum value of transmittance and the maximum value of the channel noise, that is compatible with the sampled data except for having a predefined probability $\epsilon_\text{PE}/2$.
+The correction $\Delta(n)$ can be for the binary-encoded data well approximated by $7\sqrt{\log{(2/\bar{\epsilon})/n}}$, where $\bar{\epsilon}$ is a predefined smoothing parameter and is largely governed by the data size $n$.